E2450-Ozan/terraform/README.md

 Plan: 0 to add, 0 to change, 1 to destroy.
 ```
 ## Terraform State

+- When an implementation of an infrastructure is planned or executed, Terraform uses a state file to determine that the current status is correct.

 - Terraform state shows our intention, it may not be fitted with actual infrastructure.
 - The last terraform state can be inspected from terraform.tfstate file.
 This is a JSON file.
 For example:
 ```t